Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: MIS -- Market-Implied Sustainability scores

-In Appendix \ref{sec:alt_SFDR} we present an alternative approach to compute the SMIS scores (that we define SMISw) that compares the average weights of the exposure to a specific asset among SFDR 9 and the other funds (rather than the percentage of funds with such asset in the portfolio).
+In Appendix \ref{sec:alt_SFDR} we present an alternative approach to compute MIS scores (that we define MISw) that compares the average weights of the exposure to a specific asset among sustainable and the other funds (rather than the percentage of funds with such asset in the portfolio).
 The advantage of this alternative method is to consider not only the presence of the asset in a fund, but also the relative portfolio weight.
 This comes at the cost of more noisy information, due to the fact that the asset management strategies may be very diversified across funds, and the effect of outliers would be more marked.

-A similar approach to SMIS has been used also by \cite{lambillon2023green}, that compute a greenness index of stocks based on the presence of such companies in SFDR 9 portfolios.
-Differently from us, they do not account for the presence of the stocks in other non-SFDR 9 funds.
-This results in a bias towards the stocks that are more popular in general, irregardless of the sustainability of the fund.
-Indeed, such approach cannot differentiate between assets chosen by SFDR 9 funds due to their good sustainability profile, and the ones chosen due to other factors such as good risk adjusted performance, or high capitalization.
-With our indicator instead, a company that is highly capitalized or that is perceived positively by the market is expected to be included in a large percentage of SFDR 9 funds, but if it is equally invested in other less sustainable funds, the score will be close to zero.
-Similarly, a stock with a smaller capitalization or mediocre financial performance, may be included in a limited percentage of SFDR 9 funds, but if the percentage is even smaller in other funds, the implied score would be positive, signalling of a high level of sustainability.
+A similar approach to MIS has been used also by \cite{lambillon2023green}, that compute a greenness index of stocks based on the presence of such companies in SFDR Article 9 (dark green) funds.
+Differently from us, they do not account for the presence of the stocks in funds not labelled as Article 9.
+This results in a bias toward stocks that are more popular in general, regardless of the sustainability orientation of the fund.
+Indeed, such approach cannot differentiate between assets chosen by SFDR Article 9 funds due to their good sustainability profile, and the ones chosen due to other factors such as good risk adjusted performance, or high capitalization.
+With our indicator instead, a company that is highly capitalized or that is perceived positively by the market is expected to be included in a large percentage of sustainable (specifically Article 9) funds, but if it is equally invested in other less sustainable funds, the score will be close to zero.
+Similarly, a stock with a smaller capitalization or mediocre financial performance, may be included in a limited percentage of Article 9 funds, but if the percentage is even smaller in other funds, the implied score would be positive, signalling of a high level of sustainability.